 I knew I was different then.
 I knew there were things I was struggling with.
 I felt different for all the wrong reasons.
 Although I didn’t despise myself, I didn’t always enjoy being who I was, particularly when I was in my angry phase; although every now and again I would sometimes separate the two issues.
 There was Ilana with the condition and there was Ilana the person.

 A few years down the line and I remember telling myself that I was glad to be me.
-I don’t know why I said it and to this day I have no understanding as to why I did, I just know I wasn’t unhappy being me.
-I was unhappy with being physically restricted.
+I don’t know why I said it and to this day I have no understanding on that, I just know I wasn’t always unhappy being me.
+I was unhappy not knowing what was wrong with me.
 I also knew that deep down I wasn’t a bad child.
-I was an angry child, with physical and emotional issues that weren’t going away and weren’t being addressed.
+I was an angry child, with a physical disability and emotional issues that weren’t going away and weren’t being addressed.

-Although there were many times when I was angry, it would go on to take many years for my parents (my father particularly) to know that I was kind, caring and considerate and those times did peep through occasionally.
+Although there were many times when I was angry, it would go on to take many years for my parents to admit that I was kind, caring and considerate and those times did peep through occasionally.
 In order to become accepted I seemed to conform more than any of my other siblings.

-That I believe is the cerebral palsy scenario of my particular brain damage.
+I also couldn’t write in front of anyone.
+For example, writing a cheque at a till was difficult, or writing something down seemed to be a problem.
+I have since been told that is the Cerebral Palsy scenario of my particular brain damage.
 I struggle to write with uniform outlines.
-My Neurologist has explained that the part of the brain that controls my motor skills functions is also affected, so that will explain the additional problems I have.
+My Neurologist has explained that the part of the brain that controls the motor skills functions is also affected, so that will explain the problems with my handwriting.

-Thanks to my Neurologist I have brought closure on most of what is written here.
+Thanks to my Neurologist I have brought closure on some of what is written here, but not all.
+I still have a long way to go.
 He has confirmed the points I have raised.
-With his help, I am in a much better place.
-I am more at peace with myself now.
+With his help, I am in a better place.